 3. *Integration of Accessible Assignments & Activities into your Online, Hybrid and Flex Classes

 4. **Applying the Quality Assurance Inventory to Your Online Course

 Classes required for CEG program must be taken during the program, or within the previous 18 months

-1) Eligibility – All full-time slotted faculty/teaching staff members are eligible.
-Part-time faculty must receive prior authorization from their respective departments/deans but may be considered for the CEG.
-Courses previously funded under the last 18 month time frame under the COOL Course Development Grant Program are not eligible.
+1) Eligibility – All full-time and part-time faculty/teaching staff members are eligible.
+All faculty must receive authorization from their respective departments/deans and final authorization from home college must be completed for faculty to be considered for the CEG program.
+Courses previously funded under the last 18 month time frame under any COOL Grant Program are not eligible.
 There are a limited number of CEGs available under this program, and only those proposals submitted that fall within the expressed criteria will be considered.
-Only one course per faculty member will be considered for this grant in this initial timeframe.
+Only one course per faculty member will be considered for this grant in the Summer 2018 timeframe.

-2) Timeline – Applications must be submitted in final form and with all signatures to the Office of the Provost by May 22 at 5 p.m.
-EST. The University Distance Learning Committee will review all complete applications and make recommendations to the Provost, the VP for Online Education and Teaching Excellence, and the Director of COOL.
-College deans will be notified of the final decision by the Office of the Provost by May 29th, 2017.
-The deadline for faculty to complete all training is August 4th, 2017.
-All courses must be submitted for Quality Review by August 4, 2017.
+2) Timeline – Online applications and final signed College Approval Application Forms must be submitted with all signatures to the Office of Online Learning (Kearns 216) by June 15th at 5 p.m.
+EST. The Coastal Office of Online Learning Committee will review all complete, eligible applications and make recommendations to the Provost, the VP for Online Education and Teaching Excellence, and the University Distance Learning Committee.
+College deans will be notified of the final decision by the Coastal Office of Online Learning by June 25, 2018..
+The deadline for faculty to complete all training is August 31, 2018.
+All courses must be submitted for Quality Review by August 31, 2018.

 |Applications Due||Awards Announced||COOL Training Deadline||Submission for Quality Review to COOL Deadline||